Date Published: 28-Jun-2012

-A hearing to be carried out over an ongoing pay dispute at the Western Alzheimers Centre in Athenry has been postponed to next month [October].
+A result from the Rights Commissioner is expected next month over an ongoing pay dispute at the Western Alzheimer’s Centre in Athenry

 Galway ‘Park and Ride’ could become permanent

 A park ‘n’ ride scheme from Carnmore into Galway city could become a permanent service if there is public demand.

 That’s according to the Chief Executive of Galway Chamber of Commerce, Michael Coyle.

 The pilot scheme will begin at 7.20 next Monday morning, May 13th.

 Motorists will be able to park cars at the airport carpark in Carnmore and avail of a bus transfer to Forster Street in the city.

 Buses will depart every 20 minutes at peak times and every 30 minutes at offpeak times throughout the day, at a cost of 2 euro per journey.

 Tuam awaits UK hay import as overnight rainfall adds to fodder crisis